jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         ways, either in the form of filler material, resorbable membranes or with substances derived from organic proteins that stimulate bone growth.
-These procedures are complex and require a high professional qualification, but we reiterate, they are only possible in some very specific occasions, generally in well-defined vertical defects.</p>\n"
+These procedures are complex and require a high professional qualification, but we reiterate, they are only possible in some very specific occasions; generally in well-defined vertical defects.</p>\n"
   - questions:
     - question: Is the dental mobility produced by periodontitis reversible?